 The evolutions of 750 hPa temperature and on the 14th and 15th of December are shown in Figure 9.
 In this case, there were large meridional gradients of sea surface temperature across the Mediterranean, ranging from over 20oC in the far south to less than 12oC in the northern reaches of the Adriatic and western Mediterranean (not shown here).
 As the cold pool moved southwestward and deepened, only low values of are present over the northern Mediterranean, but beginning on December 10th, higher values developed over the Gulf of Sidra, east of Tunisia, and by the 14th (Figure 9c) had reached at least 80 ms-1, enabling the formation of the cyclop.
-As in the Celeno case, values diminish thereafter, possibly because of the surface enthalpy flux.
+As in the Celeno case, values diminish thereafter, possibly because of the warming of the column by the surface enthalpy flux.